 The School of Law has joined other leading law schools in implementing a student laptop computer requirement for first-year J.D. students.
 Use of computers has become essential to research, classroom and clinical work.
 Furthermore, by requiring the purchase of a computer, we are able to include the cost in your financial aid package.

-Note: Updated for the Fall 2021 Semester.
-Please note the requirement of Windows 10 and Mac OS 10.14 or higher (Mojave) for our Exam software
+Note: Updated for the Fall 2022 Semester.
+Please note the requirement of Windows 10 and Mac OS 10.15 or higher (Catalina) for our Exam software

 Hard Drive Capacity